Johari Window

 The Johari Window

-About thirty years ago, Joseph Luft and Harrington Ingram created a quadrant to reveal what we know or don't know about something and what others know or don't know about something.
-They called it the “Johari Window of Opportunity” (from JOseph and HARrIngton).
+In 1955, Joseph Luft and Harrington Ingram created a quadrant to reveal what we know or don't know about something and what others know or don't know about something.
+They called it the “Johari Window of Opportunity” (JOseph and HARrIngton).

 They theorized that the communications process occurs at two levels: